waku-org/specs/standards/application/reliable-channel-api.md

       type: MessageId
       description: "A unique identifier for the message, used to track events."

-  getMessageId:
-    description: "Get the message ID for a given payload.
-Used to track message events before sending."
-    static: true
+  sendEphemeral:
+    description: "Send an ephemeral message in the channel.
+Ephemeral messages are not tracked for acknowledgment, not included in causal history, and are dropped when rate limits are approached or reached."
     parameters:
       - name: message_payload
         type: array<byte>
-        description: "The message content (before SDS wrapping)."
+        description: "The message content to send (before SDS wrapping)."
     returns:
       type: MessageId
-      description: "The unique identifier that will be used for this message."
+      description: "A unique identifier for the message, used to track events (limited to `message-sent` or `ephemeral-message-dropped` event)."
 ```

 ### Event handling